imagej/imagej.github.io/_pages/scripting/jython/examples.md

 categories: [Scripting,Jython]
 ---

-{% include info-box content='This page is a copy of [Jython Scripting](/scripting/jython).
+{% include notice icon='info' content='This page is a copy of [Jython Scripting](/scripting/jython).
 The original wiki page is in a rewrite progress.
 When rewriting [Jython Scripting](/scripting/jython) is finished, this wiki page will be shortened to only contain Jython code examples.' %}

-[Jython](http://www.jython.org/) is an implementation of the [Python programming language](https://www.python.org/) designed to run on the Java platform.
+[Jython](https://www.jython.org/) is an implementation of the [Python programming language](https://www.python.org/) designed to run on the Java platform.

 ## Quickstart